zertico/apidoc/source/index.md

 ]
 ```

-The manager can visualize all companies by accessing the route described below.
+The manager can visualize all companies by accessing the route below.

 Route: *`GET "/api/v1/manager/clients"`*

 # Manager Client Company Telephone

-When logged in, the manager can access information about company's telephones, it allows him to create, update, show and list them.
+When logged in, the manager can access information about company's telephones.
+This access allows him to create, update, show and list them.

 ## Create